Geometric Inverse Semigroup Theory: a note on the Milnor-Schwarz Lemma for inverse monoids: Comparison to work of Chung-Martínez-Szakács

 \eqref{item:unifproper}$\Rightarrow$\eqref{item:qfg}: We argue exactly as in the proof of \cite[Theorem 3.23]{Chung_Martinez_szakacs}.
 Let $F_1$ be as in the definition of uniform properness, and let $s\in S-E(S)$.
 If we set $D\coloneq d(s,\dom{s})$, which is finite since the components of $d$ are the $\mathcal{L}$-classes, then $s\in (F_1)^{\leq\lceil D\rceil} \dom{s}$, proving that $F_1$ is a quasi-generating set. \end{proof}

-\begin{construction}[Vietoris-Rips graph] Let $S$ be an inverse monoid and $(X, E(S),p)$ be a presheaf of geodesic metric spaces, and let $x_1\in X_1$ be a basepoint.
-Given a constant $R\ge 0$, let $S^R$ be the simplicial graph whose vertex set is $S$ and where two $s,t\in S$ are adjacent if and only if $d(x_1\cdot s,x_1\cdot t)\le R $.
-We equip $S$ with the path metric $d^R$ where edges of $S^R$ have length $1$. \end{construction}
+\begin{construction}[Vietoris-Rips graph] Let $S$ be an inverse monoid acting on a presheaf of geodesic metric spaces $(X, E(S),p)$, and let $x_1\in X_1$ be a basepoint.
+Given a constant $R\ge 0$, let $S^R_{x_1}$ be the simplicial graph whose vertex set is $S$ and where two $s,t\in S$ are adjacent if and only if $d(x_1\cdot s,x_1\cdot t)\le R $.
+We equip $S$ with the path metric $d^R_{x_1}$ where edges of $S^R_{x_1}$ have length $1$. \end{construction} The construction above does depend on the explicit choices of the basepoint $x_1$ and the constant $R$.
+However, as we shall see in \Cref{lem:dR_qi_X} below, in the presence of a cobounded action, any choice of the basepoint yields a simplicial graph which is quasi-isometric to $X$, provided that $R$ is large enough.

 \begin{prop} Let $S$ be an inverse monoid and $(X, E(S),p)$ be a (global) presheaf of geodesic metric spaces, and suppose that $S$ acts on $X$ properly and coboundedly.
-For every $R\ge 0$, $d^R$ is a uniformly discrete, proper, right-subinvariant extended metric whose components coincide with the $\mathcal L$-classes. \end{prop}
+There exists $R_0 \geq 0$ and $x_1 \in X_1$ such that, for every $R\ge R_0$, $d^R_{x_1}$ is a uniformly discrete, proper, right-subinvariant extended metric whose components coincide with the $\mathcal L$-classes. \end{prop}